-We’re delighted that as of 1st June 2020 our showrooms are open, though given the need for social distancing and hygiene measures to protect both you and our staff, we’re operating a little differently.
+As of 5 November 2020 our showrooms are open and we are operating by private appointment.
 We are still offering our remote design service if you prefer not to come to a showroom, but if you are happy to then here’s an outline of the measures we have in place.

 Visiting a showroom

-The Norwich showroom is open by private appointment, the Beccles showroom is open as normal but we are limiting the number of visitors and recommend making an appointment in advance.
-This therefore means that you, or you and your partner, would be the only customers in the showroom at that time.
+The Norwich and Beccles showrooms are open by private appointment, this means that you, or you and your partner would be the only customers in the showroom at that time.
 In addition:

 - Our designer will keep at least 2 metres from you and obviously won’t shake hands when they greet you